 If you have an ALR suspended license lawyer handle scheduling your hearing, you will have the peace of mind that comes from knowing the request forms are correct and that your lawyer will obtain confirmation within the time limit.

-For a free legal consultation with a ALR Suspended License Lawyer serving Grand Prairie, call (214) 696-9253
+For a free legal consultation with a ALR Suspended License Lawyer in Grand Prairie, call (214) 696-9253

 Does My Criminal Case Affect My ALR Hearing?